Track snow clearing progress

-Vehicles may be ticketed for obstructing snow clearing operations.
+Vehicles parking on the street (with permit or without permit) may be ticketed if obstructing snow clearing operations.

 A snow windrow is the pile of snow that is left at the bottom of a driveway after the snow plow has cleared the road.
 The town's windrow clearing program helps seniors 65+ and people with physical disabilities or medical conditions that are unable to clear the windrow on their own.

-Learn more on our Driveway Snow Windrow Clearing Program page.
+Learn more on our Driveway Snow Windrow Clearing Program.

 Plow operators do not intentionally block driveways.

 With over 55,000 driveways in Oakville, it is not practical for plow operators to lift their blades at every driveway.
 The plow operator also has limited control over the amount and direction of snow that comes off the plow.

 When clearing your driveway, try to pile the snow on the right side (standing in your driveway and looking towards the street).
 This can help reduce the amount of snow that is pushed onto your driveway when a snow plow passes.